iterative/dvc.org/content/docs/command-reference/repro.md

   on the failed stage.
 The other dependencies of the targets will still be executed.

 - `--ignore-errors` - Ignore all errors when executing the stages.
+Unlike `--keep-going`, stages having dependencies on the failed stage will be executed.

 - `-h`, `--help` - prints the usage/help message, and exit.